MaDMaciek/hello/README.md

 # Introduction

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This is test project prepared for the needs of the recruitment interview.

 ## Prerequisites